mmzsource/mxmmz/README.md

 That's it.
 Now you run `./gen.clj` and whenever you think you're ready to publish, `cd publish` and add, commit and `git push origin gh-pages`.
 Execute `cd ..` to get back on the master branch.

-## Motivation

-- It's time for me to have my own little space on the internet to share my own little thoughts and coding experiments.
-- I have created some blogs before via wordpress, gatsby, multiple markdown templating engines, etc. but the overhead is often too big for me.
-When I want to write, I want to write, and I don't want to 'negotiate' with broken dependencies, unclear documentation, or "super-simple" config file structures (that somehow always grow into turing-complete DSLs, often without backwards compatibility).
-- I'm not afraid of html and want to learn (more about) CSS.
-- Constraints bring out creativity, so therefore I've constrained myself to only use clojure files (apart from the `README.md` and the `.gitignore` files).

-## Design decisions

-- use the least possible dependencies
-- only use clojure files
-- stay close to standards so if my sparse dependencies break I still have options
-  - use hiccup style html (https://github.com/weavejester/hiccup)
-  - use hiccup style css (https://github.com/noprompt/garden)
-- Create (interactive) code examples (and their tests) in other repositories and only include the generated code in this repository, so this repository stays clean.

 ## Credits